vvilliamperez/SoftwareII/README.txt

-Title - APTSYS - "AppointmentSystem"
+Title - NexMeet - "Next Meeting"

-Purpose - To manage clients, and appointments for a fictional company.
+Purpose - To manage clients and appointments for a fictional company.
-            Also to be submitted as an Objectvie Assessment for Software II - Advanced Java Concepts – C195
+          This project is also submitted as an Objective Assessment for **Software II - Advanced Java Concepts – C195

 Author - William Perez